 The historic Chateau Tongariro Hotel is also another lodging pick, but I would suggest making reservations especially during peak season.

+The south island is perfect for a road trip through New Zealand.
 On the opposite island, lies another National Park where most visitors venture to see the divine coastline.

 Sprawled along the park are gorgeous beaches that are being met by cerulean waters.